Skip to Main Content

 Google Scholar is the academic section of Google.
 It indexes scholarly material on the internet, including books and journals, however some of the material it indexes is not of good academic quality so you need to carefully evaluate the material you find on there.

-Link your Google Scholar results to the full text ejournals we purchase here at Edinburgh Napier.
+You can also link your Google Scholar results to the full text ejournals we purchase here at Edinburgh Napier to give you access to subscription sources via Google Scholar more easily.
 Our Google Scholar guide will show you how.

 The links below are to journal publisher platforms where we have access to some of our journal subscriptions.
 As well as searching in databases it also a good idea to check here as we sometimes subscribe to journals directly as not all journals are indexed in databases.

-We do not have access to all the content on these platforms, just select titles, so you will not get full-text access to everything.
+We do not always have access to all the content on these platforms, just select titles, so you will not get full-text access to everything.
+Sometimes the platform will allow you to narrow your search results to only content available to Napier staff and students.